sigmacomputing/sigmaquickstarts/site/sigmaguides/src/functions_period_over_period_analysis/functions_period_over_period_analysis.md

 </ul>

 <aside class="positive">
-<strong>IMPORTANT:</strong><br> Sigma addresses these areas by proving direct access to the data warehouse at massive scale, allowing users to drill anywhere in the data using a familiar spreadsheet interface.
+<strong>IMPORTANT:</strong><br> Sigma addresses these areas by proving direct access to the data warehouse at massive scale, creating and materializing datasets, and allowing users to drill anywhere in the data using a familiar spreadsheet interface.
 </aside>

 ### Common use cases
-PoP is widely used across industries but these are the most common reasons why that is true.
+PoP is widely used across industries and these are the most common reasons why:

  <ul>
       <li><strong>Trend Identification:</strong> For example, healthcare wants to know which patients receiving the same treatment are improving, declining, or remaining stable.</li>
       <li><strong>Seasonal Adjustments:</strong> For example, retail businesses often compare month-over-month (MoM) or year-over-year (YoY) sales to plan inventory and marketing strategies.</li>
       <li><strong>Performance Measurement:</strong>  If a new marketing campaign was launched, comparing sales figures before and after the campaign can gauge its impact.</li>
-      <li><strong>Forecasting and Planning:</strong> Sale management always wants to know where products are selling well (or not), and make adjustments accordingly to staffing levels.</li>
+      <li><strong>Forecasting and Planning:</strong> Sales management always wants to know where products are selling well (or not), and make adjustments accordingly to inventory or staffing levels.</li>
       <li><strong> Anomaly Detection:</strong> Product managers might react to a sudden spike or drop in a normally consistent item.
 This can indicate an issue or an opportunity that might require further investigation.</li>
 </ul>